Coverage Options and Eligibility

 of the following:

-- Legal spouse
+- Legal spouse or committed partner

 - Legally adopted children, or children for who you/your spouse are a